 I’m starting to understand how the ever-elusive energy plays a bigger role in my life than I thought.
 In a recent post, I shared about my recent experience of moving houses.
 I was desperately trying to set up my next (and hopefully “forever”) workspace with positive energy, differently than I had in the past.
 Weeks […]

 It’s Monday at 6:37 am and I woke up to an email, like I so often do, with a link to a new blog post by one of the writers I read.
-Derek Sivers had just posted part one of his “Do This: Directives“.
-I didn’t click on any links, I just read the article, […]
+Derek Sivers had just posted part one of his “Do This: Directives” on creating a fulfilled life.
+I didn’t click on any links, […]